1 Statics Review

 α = angle between \(\vec F\) and the position vector \(\vec{r}\) that corresponds to the distance r.

-Figure 1.4: The moment around O due to the force (F) can be calculated using M = r sin(⍺), M = F d, or \(\vec M = \vec r\times\vec F\)
+Figure 1.8: The moment around O due to the force (F) can be calculated using M = r sin(⍺), M = Fd, or \(\vec M = \vec r\times\vec F\).

-\(\sum M_x= \pm F_y * z \pm F_z * y\) where z and y are the distances from the x-axis at the point in question to Fy and Fz, respectively.
+\(\sum M_x= \pm F_y * z \pm F_z * y\), where z and y are the distances from the x-axis at the point in question to Fy and Fz respectively.

-\(\sum M_y= \pm F_x * z \pm F_z * x\) where z and x are the distances from the y-axis at the point in question to Fx and Fz, respectively.
+\(\sum M_y= \pm F_x * z \pm F_z * x\), where z and x are the distances from the y-axis at the point in question to Fx and Fz respectively.

-\(\sum M_z= \pm F_x * y \pm F_y * x\) where y and x are the distances from the z-axis at the point in question to the Fx and Fy, respectively.
+\(\sum M_z= \pm F_x * y \pm F_y * x\), where y and x are the distances from the z-axis at the point in question to the Fx and Fy respectively.

-To apply the right-hand rule:
+Take these steps to apply the right-hand rule:

-Figure 1.5: Illustration of applying right hand rule
+Figure 1.9: Illustration of applying right hand rule

 These concepts are further reviewed in Example 1.6.